-The body cannot sustain the vasodialation, or decrease of blood flow, to such a large area.
+The body cannot sustain the vasodilation, or decrease of blood flow, to such a large area.
 This type of treatment will not help the injured body part, so do not waste your time in a really cold bath.

 As a more advanced treatment, use ice AND heat.
 To achieve therapeutic results, you must do this in a very specific way.
 The key is to ice for 20 minutes, causing the vessels to narrow, and then heat for 15 minutes, causing the vessels to dilate.
 This acts as a pumping mechanism to the inflammation, pushing it away from the injured area.

-Ice is definitely not as comfortable as heat and ice will sometimes ache or burn for the first five to seven minutes of the 20-minute session.
-If used appropriately it can help tremendously with most aches and pains.
+Ice is definitely not as comfortable as heat, and ice will sometimes ache or burn for the first five to seven minutes of the 20-minute session.
+If used appropriately, it can help tremendously with most aches and pains.

 I always like to say, “An icing a day keeps the orthopedic doctor away.”